jtr13/edav2/git_GitHub.Rmd

  - Remove all new, untracked files: `git clean -f`

  - Remove all new, untracked files, including in new subdirectories: `git clean -f -d`

+ - Revert to a previous commit [Using Git — how to go back to a previous commit](https://medium.com/swlh/using-git-how-to-go-back-to-a-previous-commit-8579ccc8180f){target="_blank"}

 ### Random